anshu57/Bike-Sharing-Demand-Prediction/README.md

 * Gradient Boost gives higher value of R squared metric in train data 0.947 and on test data it is 0.912
 * XG Boost gave r squared value of 0.9164
 * XG Boost came with best accuracy to approximate numbers of rented bikes demand.
 It gives amazing results of training r-square at 0.97 and test r-square value at 0.9164 also with adjusted r-square with 0.911.

+# Next Step :
+Implementing the model on production will give us a prediction of exact number of bikes to be placed so as to met demand, for peek hours there can be over prediction which will eventually not a problem but during the least demand hours the underprediction could be an issue , solving this would make the model ready for production.